Hansen (horse): Retirement and stud career

 Hansen was officially retired from racing in September 2012 after his injury and stood at Ashford Stud in for the 2013 breeding season.
-In October 2013, he was sold to interests in South Korea, where he joined other notable American Thoroughbreds exported to that nation.
+In October 2013, he was sold to interests in South Korea.
 On January 28, 2014, Hansen was represented by his first foal, a chestnut colt out of the mare Havelsee, later named Mookie.

 On June 5, 2016, gelding Hansen's Victory (owned by North American Thoroughbred Horse Company, Russell Morrison, and Peter Tom) won a maiden special weight at Hastings Racecourse, becoming his sire's first recognized winner.

 As of 2017, Hansen's best progeny includes Fast and Accurate, who won the 2017 Spiral Stakes (Hansen's first graded stakes winner), and stakes winners En Hanse and Han Sense.
 He has also been represented by stakes placed runners Lady Hansen, The Walk, Two Charley's, and Hansenation.